 Partner in We Love Children's Books (MD)

 Although we seldom see one another, Bobbie is my key problem solver with my site, blog, e-newsletter, endless lists.
 Much of this work is directly and indirectly connected to Día, of course.
 I named her a Dynamo because she is an enthusiastic, tireless Día supporter.
-Working with her partner Laurina, now a Día Angel, she proposed the creative idea for having the first Díapalooza on my blog in 2010 and continues to donate time to Día work.
+Working with her late partner Laurina, now a Día Angel, she proposed the creative idea for having the first Díapalooza on my blog in 2010 and continues to donate time to Día work.
 Gracias, Bobbie!

 Read our interview with Bobbie and Laurina